open-space-sdr/main/README.md

 **QuadRF** seeks to democratize modern phased array technology, bringing it down to Earth in an accessible, hacker-friendly, and programmable kit.
 At its core, QuadRF is a modular 4x4 MIMO software-defined radio tile with an open antenna architecture.
 Powered by an integrated Raspberry Pi 5, it functions out of the box as a real-time RF camera, expanding SDR exploration from the traditional time and frequency domains into the **spatial domain**.

 While a single QuadRF is a complete, fully functional phased array development platform, it is also designed from the ground up as a building block for much larger arrays.
 Beamforming computation is distributed across each tile's Lattice ECP5 FPGA, meaning users can link boards together to scale into square-meter scale phased arrays, such as our open-source 240-antenna MoonRF design.
-To support builders looking to scale their arrays, we will also be offering individual RF tiles after the campaign.
+To support builders looking to scale their arrays, we will also be offering individual RF tiles after the Crowd Supply campaign.

 ## Applications
 <img align="right" src="images/quadrf-RF-augemented-reality.jpg" width="500px">